The cold truth about the hijacking of Flight 305 | Mark Randall Havens | NewsBreak Original

 It isn't clear whether Cooper knew the weather at the time he hijacked a plane, but it is certainly possible that his actions could have been avoided.
 If Cooper had opted to check the weather before jumping, he would have had a much better chance of survival.
 Perhaps he could have waited an extra hour to make the jump and survived.

-If he didn’t die from hypothermia, the weather certainly played a critical role in Cooper's escape.
-The stormy weather made it difficult for authorities to track the plane, and the high winds made it nearly impossible for Cooper to control his parachute.
-In fact, many experts believe that the wind actually saved Cooper's life, as it blew him towards an area where he was less likely to be spotted.
+If he didn’t die from hypothermia, the weather could have played a critical role in Cooper's escape.
+The stormy weather made it difficult for authorities to figure out where he may have landed, and Cooper had no way to control his parachute, leaving him to land at either a high elevation that would have been covered in snow or a lower elevation that would have stranded him in the pouring rain.

 So next time you're complaining about the bad weather, just remember — it could be worse.
 At least you didn’t end up like D.B.
 Cooper attempting to hijack a plane during a storm.